Pulitzer-winning author Philip Roth dies at 85, says agent

 Roth won the Pulitzer Prize for 1997’s “American Pastoral,” which examined the impact of the 1960s on a New Jersey family.
 He was the first three-time winner of the PEN/Faulkner Award, honored for “Operation Shylock” in 1994, “The Human Stain” in 2001 and “Everyman” in 2007.
 Roth also received the National Medal of Arts at the White House in 1998.

 Philip Milton Roth was born on March 19, 1933, in Newark, New Jersey.
-The son of an insurance salesman, Roth earned a bachelor’s degree at Buckle University and a master’s degree in English from the University of Chicago.
+The son of an insurance salesman, Roth earned a bachelor’s degree at Bucknell University and a master’s degree in English from the University of Chicago.
 He dropped out of the doctoral program in 1959 to write film reviews for the New Republic before “Goodbye, Columbus” came out.

 Roth taught comparative literature, mostly at the University of Pennsylvania.
 He retired from teaching in 1992 as a distinguished professor of literature at New York’s Hunter College.